xavieraiden/obhostb/content/Realistic Magic/Manipulation of Quantum Dots.md

 # Summary

 In conclusion, a mage specializing in Quantum Dot Manipulation would be a versatile energy mage, capable of manipulating both light and heat.
 Their abilities would extend beyond merely setting things on fire, offering a broader range of magical applications including the creation of cold zones and walls of darkness.
 The constant dark and cold aura surrounding these mages is a testament to their unique capabilities.
+QD (Quantum Dot) Mages also have [[Chat logs about QD mages personality|A very interesting personality.]]

 # Pictured: A Quantum Dot Mage in combat stance, using light and darkness to dazzle and confuse their opponent.